-If I put it hard it sounds almost scary: Africa is literally splitting in two!
-Yet, you know, there's nothing strange: these things happen cyclically.
+If I put it harshly it sounds almost scary: Africa is literally splitting in two!
+Yet, you know, there is nothing strange: these things happen cyclically.
 The news is that we are witnessing this "birth" with our own eyes.
-New photos show how deep the rift is on the East African Fault and between land that is separating to form a new ocean.
+New photos show how deep the rift is on the East African Fault and between the lands that are separating to form a new ocean.

 African fault, how clattering

 The East African Fault, which extends about 8 kilometers (35 miles), first appeared in 2005 in the Ethiopian desert.
-Christopher Moore, a PhD candidate at the University of Leeds, does not hide his amazement: "This is the only place on Earth,” he says, “where you can study how a continental fault becomes an oceanic fault.”
-Moore, a co-author of the study, used satellite radar technology to monitor volcanic activity in the East African region.
+Christopher Moore, PhD student at the University of Leeds, does not hide his amazement: “This is it the only place on Earth,” he says, “where you can study how a continental fault becomes an oceanic fault.”
+Moore, one of the authors of the study, used satellite radar technology to monitor volcanic activity in the East African region.

 The rift is located at the boundaries of the African, Arabian and Somali tectonic plates.
-The Arabian plate has been moving away from the African continent for 30 million years, slowly but inexorably.
-Separation occurs at a rate of about 2,5 centimeters (one inch) per year.
-The African and Somali plates are separating even more slowly (about half a centimeter per year).
+The Arabian plate has been moving away from the African continent, slowly but inexorably, for 30 million years.
+The separation occurs at a rate of about 2,5 centimeters (one inch) per year: the African and Somali plates are separating even more slowly (about half a centimeter per year).

 The future ocean

-Scholars estimate that the rift will continue to widen, leading to the formation of a separate continent for East Africa.
-As the GPS records accumulate, year after year, the simulation models will become more and more accurate and we will know how long it will take .
-Either way, eventually the Gulf of Aden and the Red Sea will inundate the Afar region and the East African Fault, creating a new ocean.
-Beach holidays in Zambia and Uganda, or whatever they'll be called.
-If anything they will exist future atlases, one day in the historical section they will bring back today's map.
+Scientists estimate that the rift will continue to widen, leading to the formation of a separate continent for East Africa.
+As GPS records accumulate, year after year, the simulation models will become more and more accurate and we will know how long it will take .
+In any case, eventually the Gulf of Aden and the Red Sea will flood the Afar region and the East African Fault, creating a new ocean.
+Beach holidays in Zambia and Uganda, or whatever they're called.
+If they ever exist future atlases, one day in the historical section they will bring back today's map.